Dr Vivienne Jane Hanley PhD, RGN, RMN, Dip HV, Dip Couns, FRSPH

 Emma Tomes has joined Perinatal MH as a Trainer, she is also a coach who specialises in supporting people to use positive strategies to enhance their mental health.
 Emma has over 12 years’ experience in designing and facilitating learning solutions for organisations such as; Dorset Mind, Mental Health First Aid England and Specsavers.

-Emma is the Founder of Cafe Mind – Virtual Community Facebook Group which was founded during Covid 19 and supports people to feel less isolated and learn how to use positive methods every day.
+Emma is the Founder of a Virtual Community Facebook Group “Talking with Tomes” which was founded during Covid 19 and supports people to feel less isolated and learn how to use positive methods every day.

 Web design and development delivered by DataClipse Data Management Systems